benji2512/benji2512/README.md

 ### Hi there 👋
 My name is Ben, pleased to meet you :smiley:

-- 🔭 I’m currently working on my final year of Software Engineering Degree in Dublin City University.
-Specifically a Student Assistant named Ruby
-- 🌱 I’m currently learning a lot about Natural Language Understanding through the Rasa(An open-source ML framework) :heartpulse: , a whole bunch about microservices and Kubernetes through OpenFaaS :boom: and much much more through general tinkering :star2:
+I am a **to be** graduate of Computer Applications and Software Engineering from Dublin Ciy University.
+I am 24 years old with a love of coding and a passion for football.

+### What am I up to ?
+- 🔭 My current project is a android/IOS app for Landscapers or ground maintenance crews to accurately measure contracted their chemical to water mix should be to spray a certain area using a napsack sprayer(hand pump sprayer for your back).
+It is currently in the requirememnts gathering and upskilling phase.
+- I'm going through the tedious job of cleaing up my repos.
+This means that empty or nonsense repos are being removed, relevent private repos will be make public(If available to) and updating pinning ones that best showcase my work
+- 🌱 I am also on the job hunt after finishing university :smiley:

+### Where am I ?
-📫 Use any of the below links to get in contact with me :smiley:
+📫 Use any of the below links to get in contact with me

 <a href="https://benjimanclarke.ie"><img src="web-search-engine.png" alt="website icon" width="100" style="padding-right:20; padding-left: 100"/></a>
 <a href="https://twitter.com/benjithedev"><img src="twitter.png" alt="twitter icon" width="100" style="padding-right:20"/></a>